-When you are seeking to buy a new CNC router you have to consider the number of axis needed for your router machine.
+When you are seeking to buy a new CNC router you have to consider the number of axes needed for your router machine.
 This is a common problem for every person looking to purchase a CNC router machine.
-Here we will review all differences between a 3, 4 and 5 CNC router axis.
+Here we will review all differences between a 3, 4, and 5 CNC router axis.

-Important tips for 3, 4 and 5 Axis CNC Router Machine
+Important Tips for 3, 4 and 5 Axis CNC Engraving Machine

 5 Axis: X-Y-Z-A-B, X-Y-Z-A-C, X-Y-Z-B-C (The spindle can be rotated 180 degrees around from left to right)

-These CNC routers can connect and go along three different axis concurrently
+3 Axis CNC Router kits can connect and go along three different axes concurrently.

 • X-axis: left to right

 3 axis CNC router machines have the ability to move along three axis; the X-axis, the Y-axis, and the Z-axis.
 These machines also can cut along the X-axis where the router moves the bit right and left.
 The machine along the Y-axis moves from front to back and along the Z-axis it cuts the Z-axis moving up and down.
 All these machines are used for cutting a range of works from flat, 2D and 2.5D components.

 3 Axis CNC Engraving machines have a wide application from cabinets to furniture, from sign making to brass machining, from marble & stone engraving to 3D modeling, from musical instruments to architectural mill-work, etc.